LC4188/IISNet/README.md

 cd /IISNet-main/test/xxx.sh <br>
 Please set the gpu id which you want to run,then run the file such as "bash cars_5w5s.sh".

+# Acknowledgements
+Our code is based on RENet repository.
+We thank the authors for releasing their code.
+If you use our model and code, please consider citing these works as well.

 # result on Aircraft、Cars and Cub_crop
 <img src="image/acc_fine graind.png" alt="acc_fine graind" style="max-width: 75%;height: auto;"> <br>